Last updated on November 1st, 2019

 If you’re in an office or regularly record in the same space, you may opt to permanently mount your mic to your desk.
 A boom mount is a great solution for this, and gets the mic up off the desk, and closer to the level of your mouth.
 This is an important consideration because the vertical alignment (above or below) your mouth will impact the sound of your voice.

-An added bonus of the boom mount is now the mic isn’t physically sitting on the desk, where it’s you might bump into it or rub your chair against it.
+An added bonus of the boom mount is now the mic isn’t physically sitting on the desk.
 Without the mount, you might bump or rub your chair against your mic resulting in a harsh mechanical sound on the recording, creating those “amateur” sound interruptions.
 Clearing your desk of the mic helps you take one step closer to a clearer recording.